What are generic medicines?

 Medicines obtain a UK licence (‘marketing authorisation’) through the UK’s Medicines and Healthcare products Regulatory Agency (MHRA), and/or if the product has been licensed throughout Europe through the European Medicines Agency (EMA).
-If a product has a UK license via the MHRA only, and is not licensed centrally via the EMA, or individually by the medicines agencies of other European countries, it can be supplied to patients in the UK only.
+If a medicine has a UK license via the MHRA only, and is not licensed centrally via the EMA, or individually by the medicines agencies of other European countries, it can be supplied to patients in the UK only.

 Each brand of medicine must obtain a separate license (‘marketing authorisation’), so for instance there are numerous brands of sildenafil licensed in the UK but currently only some brands, such as TEVA and Actavis, are licensed centrally with the EMA and can be supplied throughout Europe.
-A medicine can only be supplied to countries where there is a marketing authorisation in place for that medicine.
+A medicine can only be supplied in countries where there is a marketing authorisation in place for that medicine.
 Additionally, the packaging and patient leaflet must be in the correct language for a particular country.

 How much cheaper are generic medicines?

 Medicines marketing is subject to many factors which mitigate against pure competition and therefore prices do not always fall when generic versions of a medicine become available.
 If a medicine is widely used, and more than one drug company markets different versions of the same medicine, the price can fall by as much as 90%.
 On-the-other-hand, usually when a medicine is less frequently prescribed, generics may be almost the same price as original brands.
 There are some rare cases where generics cost more than the originals.